 Primarily, a wall mounted bathroom fan is used to remove odors and moisture from the bathroom.
 Besides, it is used to completely exhaust the warm humidity that is a result of using a hot shower.
 This warm moisture encourages the growth of molds which eventually damages the surfaces of your bathroom.

 This will incur extra costs of cleaning and furnishing the bathroom.
 Have a bathroom ventilation fan installed in your bathroom that smells musty.
 Providing ventilation will ensure a healthy and safe shower.

 The fans vary in sizes, colors, and styles.
 Some fans contain light and heat lamps while others are modernized to incorporate wireless Bluetooth to play music from your phone when taking a bath.
 Besides that, sound ratings should be a consideration while choosing a bathroom fan.

 A less than 1.0 sound rating is the best.
 Are you wondering why the sound rating is essential?
 There are instances where you need to relax in the bathtub, but due to the loud sound from the fan, you are distracted.
 Therefore look for a fan with fewer sound ratings.

 Install the wall mounted bathroom fan near the moisturized area like over the sink or the shower.
 Place the fan at the center of the bathroom is small.
 The exterior ventilation louver should operate correctly to ensure full closure of the fan when not in use.

-This avoids seeping of cold air back into the bathroom when the fan is not running.
+This avoids the seeping of cold air back into the bathroom when the fan is not running.
 Also, insulate the hose or duct area to reduce the chances of losing indoor heat.

 More so, the gap under the door of the bathroom should not be tightly closed.
 This helps to replace the air exhausted by the fan.
 Bathrooms with higher than 9 feet ceilings require ventilation fans with higher capacities.